shef/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 ## Introduction

 Delta-t logically supports a permanent, reliable, flow controlled, full duplex, labeled bit stream connection between two ports.
 There is no extra packet exchange overhead to reliably manage connection state as in other stream oriented protocols [3,10,12].
 Therefore Delta-t can support an efficient, low delay, minimum packet exchange, reliable transaction oriented service as well as high stream throughput.

 The Delta-t protocol, as defined here, assumes the services of a datagram protocol, the DeltaGram protocol [19].
 The decomposition of services between Delta-t and DeltaGram was made by determining which services required intermediate routing node support and those that must be performed end-to-end or could be most efficiently handled at these points.

 Below we outline and discuss both the user services visible at the next higher level interface to Delta-t and the internal protocol mechanisms used to support these.
 Appendix B outlines the logical functionality of an interface to the LINCS-IPC service supported by Delta-t [21].
 The next higher level interface used in this specification is a lower level interface internal to the LINCS-IPC layer.

 ## Addressing

-Communication within the LINCS architecture takes place between ports.
-Ports are identified by 64 bit LINCS addresses.
+Communication within the LINCS architecture takes place between **ports**.
+Ports are identified by 64 bit LINCS **addresses**.
 Ports are bound to processes.
 Port to process binding is a higher level issue of no concern to Delta-t.
 Actual data movement between ports is supported by the Network layer (DeltaGram) protocol.
 Therefore no additional addressing structure is provided by Delta-t.

 ## Delta-t Association

-An unordered port pair defines a full-duplex data channel called an association.
+An unordered port pair defines a full-duplex data channel called an **association**.
 Delta-t detects and recovers from lost, duplicated, and missequenced data.
 Damaged data is detected and discarded (lost) by the Network layer.
 Delta-t labels data bits with a protection level and optionally also with B and/or E synchronization marks (see Section 2.6).
 Internally Delta-t also labels bits with a sequence number, version, lifetime, and other control information.
 Data transfer on an association is flow controlled.

-The state information at each end necessary to provide these services logically always exists for all possible associations (permanent connections).
+The state information at each end necessary to provide these services **logically** always exists for all possible associations (permanent connections).
 After appropriate timeouts, the state information is reset to default values.
 When this state information has a default value it can be deallocated and does not need to be maintained by the implementation.
-Management of this state (connection management) is under timer control and does not require user interface primitives or special opening and closing packet exchanges [14,16].
-The state at each end is kept in connection records (CR).
+Management of this state (**connection management**) is under timer control and does not require user interface primitives or special opening and closing packet exchanges [14,16].
+The state at each end is kept in **connection records** (CR).

 Delta-t's assurance, flow control, and connection management mechanisms are outlined in the appropriate following sections.